High level excursion set geometry for non-Gaussian infinitely divisible random fields: Introduction

-In fact, Theorem \ref{t:main} goes far beyond this, since it includes not only these critical points, but also the critical points of $X$ restricted to the boundary of $M$.
+In fact, Theorem~\ref{tmain} goes far beyond this, since it includes not only these critical points, but also the critical points of $X$ restricted to the various boundaries of $I_d$ (i.e., faces, edges, etc.).
 The importance of this result lies in the fact that Morse theory shows how to use the full collection of these critical points to describe much of the geometry of $A_u$, whether this geometry be algebraic, integral, or differential.

-Furthermore, Theorem \ref{t:main} can also be exploited to describe a very simple stochastic model for high level excursion sets, as well as to develop a simple algorithm for simulating them.
+Furthermore, Theorem~\ref{tmain} can also be exploited to describe a very simple stochastic model for high level excursion sets, as well as to develop a simple algorithm for simulating them.

+An important point to note is that although Theorem~\ref{tmain} is stated only for $M$ the unit cube, it is ``obvious'' from the proof that the result holds in much higher generality.
+For example, only trivial changes to the proof are needed to establish the result for convex polytopes.
+A little more effort will establish a version for convex $M$ with smooth boundary.
+We also claim---without proof---that Theorem~\ref{tmain}, properly reformulated, will continue to hold for locally convex, $C^2$, Whitney stratified manifolds of the kind treated in~\cite{adlertaylor2007}.
+However, in this case the additional details that would need to be added to provide a complete proof would take more space than justified.
+Thus, while we shall continue to write $M$ for our parameter set, indicating a level of generality, throughout the remainder of this paper we shall treat only the case $M=I_d$.

-The remainder of the paper begins in Section \ref{sec:M} with a description of the parameter spaces $M$ with which we work, and is then organised as follows: In Section \ref{sec:themodel} we define our model, discuss the smoothness assumptions we are imposing, as well as those related to the regular variation of the tails.
-Section \ref{sec:limit.Euler} contains the main result of the paper, on the joint distribution of the numbers of high level critical points of \idrf s.
-This is followed with one of its main consequences, the distribution of the Euler characteristic of high level excursion sets, in Section \ref{sec:limit.Euler2}.
-In Section \ref{sec:examples} we introduce a class of moving average \idrfs\ and derive conditions under which the main result of the Section \ref{sec:limit.Euler} applies to them.
-We also provide examples to show that, by choosing appropriately the parameters of the model, one can make the geometric structure of the high level excursion sets either `Gaussian-like' or `non-Gaussian-like'.
-Finally, Section \ref{sec:proof} contains the proof of the main theorem for the special case of $M$ the unit cube in $\real^d$, while Section \ref{sec:proof:general} discusses how to extend this to more general parameter spaces.
+The remainder of the paper begins in Section~\ref{secthemodel}, where we define our model, discuss the smoothness assumptions we are imposing, as well as those related to the regular variation of the tails.
+Section~\ref{seclimitEuler} contains the main result of the paper, on the joint distribution of the numbers of high level critical points of infinitely divisible random field's.
+This is followed with one of its main consequences, the distribution of the Euler characteristic of high level excursion sets, in Section~\ref{seclimitEuler2}.
+In Section~\ref{secexamples}, we introduce a class of moving average infinitely divisible random fields and derive conditions under which the main result of the Section~\ref{seclimitEuler} applies to them.
+We also provide examples to show that, by choosing appropriately the parameters of the model, one can make the geometric structure of the high level excursion sets either ``Gaussian-like'' or ``non-Gaussian-like.''
+Finally, Section \ref{secproof} contains the proof of the main theorem.